-The most commonly asked question amongst truck owners and the 4WD community is, what the largest/biggest tires you can fit on your truck.
+The most commonly asked question amongst truck owners and the 4WD community is, what are the largest/biggest tires you can fit on your truck?
 Tire upgrades are usually the first thing most truck owners do and if you own a Ram 1500 with the radius arm type suspension (2013-Present) then you’d probably want to know the answer to this question before you run out and drop a load on tires that won’t fit.

-What is the biggest tires you can fit on a sock Ram 1500?
+What are the biggest tires you can fit on a sock Ram 1500?
 The biggest tire you can fit without any additional modification is a 35”.
 If you are prepared to do a bit of trimming you can fit 37″.
 39-inch and bigger require fender rolling, body mount trimming, and wheel-well cutting.

 The suspension is not a major limiting factor when it comes to fitting bigger tires.
 With that being said, the recommendations you will get here are not to check what the maximum size wheel you can fit with limited travel and mobility, but rather what the most practical size is to fit for on-road, off-road, and over-landing adventure applications.

 At the end of the day, you still want all the practicality of your truck, and your tire size upgrade should enhance your truck’s abilities and capability, not detract from it.
 You still want full articulation and droop with maximum suspension travel.

 So let’s get into it and see what exactly you need to be aware of when fitting bigger tires on your Ram 1500 with a stock suspension.

 Biggest Tires on Stock 2019 Ram 1500 4WD